petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/continuous-integration.md

 1. Load `ci/Jenkinsfile-before-cloud-deploy`, if it exists.

-1. Optionally deploy the build to an environment in the cloud, depending on if the current branch has been specified as the deploy branch.
-This is configured via the `LCP_CI_DEPLOY_BRANCH` environment variable.
-The `LCP_CI_DEPLOY_TARGET` environment variable specifies which environment to deploy to.
+1. If the current branch is the deploy branch, you can deploy the build to an environment in the cloud.
+The `LCP_CI_DEPLOY_BRANCH` environment variable sets the deploy branch, while `LCP_CI_DEPLOY_TARGET` specifies the deployment environment.

 1. Load `ci/Jenkinsfile-after-all`, if it exists.
-This runs when all of the build steps are done.
+This runs when all build steps are completed.

 1. Load `ci/Jenkinsfile-post-always`, if it exists.
-This runs no matter whether the build succeeds or fails.
+This runs whether the build succeeds or fails.

 ```{note}
 If you are using version 3.x.x services, then these extensions to the Jenkinsfile are located in the `lcp/ci/` folder instead.
 See [Understanding Service Stack Versions](../reference/understanding-service-stack-versions.md) for more information on checking the version.